 The responsible choice should ALWAYS be the safest option available.
 Without a choice we cannot make a responsible one.

-Drug policy SHOULD always be based on the harm minimisation.
+Drug policy SHOULD always be based on the ideals of harm minimisation.

 Up-to-date and well-researched information provides the foundation upon which sensible and considered decisions MUST be made.